 - A lack of awareness of CMC programs such as the Beedie Community job board by third and fourth-year students.

 - A lack of knowledge of potential career paths in the Marketing field.

 - An adverse impression of common entry-level Marketing positions such as Business Development and/or Sales.

-To tackle these issues, we designed and launched a short-term digital campaign aimed at educating students and driving traffic to Beedie Community job postings.
+To tackle these issues, we designed and launched a short-term digital campaign aimed driving traffic to Beedie Community job postings.

 Our Campaign Funnel: